Can I switch energy supplier if I owe money in the UK?

 You have a credit meter

-If your total energy debt is £500 or less, you can usually switch.
+If older debt is £500 or less per fuel, you can usually switch.
 Above that, your supplier may object until the balance is reduced.
+Debt under 28 days old never blocks you.

 See credit meter rules